 Dulwich College (Singapore) outdoor learning programmes

-During the College’s annual Adventure Week, Junior School students focus on developing a breadth of core competencies.
-On water, students paddle a range of craft; on land, they hike and cycle, and at camp, they cook their own food, build shelters and learn how to start a fire.
+During the College’s annual adventure week, Junior School students focus on developing a breadth of core competencies.
+On water, students paddle a range of craft; on land, they hike and cycle; and at camp, they cook their own food, build shelters and learn how to start a fire.
 In the Senior School, students undertake a progressively challenging expedition, either by raft, stand-up paddleboard, bike or hike.
-The expedition programme culminates in Year 12 when they choose to plan either their own expedition or an adventurous service project.
-During the academic year, students can participate in a variety of experiential CCAs from Beavers, Cubs and Scouts to an Outdoor Adventure CCA, the Duke of Edinburgh’s International Award, and a learn-to-cycle programme.

-Programmes that bring learning outdoors
+Programmes that bring experiential learning outdoors

 Dulwich is the first international school in Singapore to introduce Forest School into the DUCKS early years programme.
 Forest School is accredited by the UK’s Forest School Learning Initiative.
-Dulwich pioneered the movement here to provide real world learning and problem-solving opportunities to young children in a natural environment.
+Dulwich says that it pioneered the movement here to provide real world learning and problem-solving opportunities to young children in a natural environment.
 Forest School builds on the Nordic concept of friluftsliv or “going back to the forest”, where the landscape provides both the stimulus and the arena of learning.
 This allows children to develop and apply academic skills, build emotional resilience and learn to manage risk through self-initiated interactions with nature.

 71 Bukit Batok West Avenue 8